Marcus Semien Player Props: Rangers vs. Royals

-After going 2-for-5 with a double and three RBI in his most recent game, Marcus Semien and the Texas Rangers face the Kansas City Royals (who will start Zack Greinke) at 8:05 PM ET on Monday.
+On Tuesday, Marcus Semien (on the back of going 0-for-4) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 8:05 PM ET.

-In his previous game, he collected three RBI (going 2-for-5 with a double) against the Cubs.
+He had a hitless showing in his previous game (0-for-4) against the Royals.

 Marcus Semien Game Info & Props vs. the Royals